 “Now, that’s not me!”
 Montse says.
 “I still have a few kilos here that I need to get rid of, but I’m realistic with myself.
 Because if I beat myself up about that, that’s just going to hurt me more.”

 Okay, you know what?
 I’m just going to sit here in my corner and try and do the best I can every single day.”

 She uses an exercise where she visualizes herself as the person she wants to be.
 She puts on headphones, cranks up her favorite music, and then imagines how she wants to look and feel.
 That exercise gives her confidence, and it’s a kind of confidence she wants to share with other women.

 Montse taught a course on mindfulness for women who’d been through domestic violence, and one unexpected positive result was how much the course helped these women’s self-esteem.

 When you’ve lost your confidence in yourself, it’s great to know you can get it back by having these mindfulness principles in the back of your head.

 “Anyone can do with a little extra boost in their self-esteem,” Montse says.
-That’s why she’s developing an online course on mindfulness and self-esteem, which will be available on her Mindful Living site.

 “It’s about understanding that mindfulness is actually a state of mind and a state of life,” she says.
 “You can live in a mindful manner, understanding that the only moment that you have power over is right now.”